sohambapat/LocalBazaar-Cloud-Architecture-Specification-Document/README.md

 # LocalBazaar Cloud Architecture Specification Document

 Welcome to the LocalBazaar Cloud Architecture Specification repository!
 This document outlines the cloud architecture design for LocalBazaar, a small business marketplace that connects local sellers with buyers.
-The goal of this specification is to provide a comprehensive overview of the technical infrastructure, components, and deployment strategies employed to ensure the scalability, reliability, and performance of LocalBazaar.
+The goal of this specification is to provide a comprehensive overview of the technical infrastructure, business requirements, and technical requirements that adhere to AWS Best Practices which ensure the scalability, reliability, and performance of LocalBazaar.

 ![Project Diagram](images/3d.png)